-According Modern Physics, presence of mass not directly detected could also provoke equal velocity of rotation of the stars –equal angular velocity of faraway stars in some galaxies.
+According to Modern Physics, the presence of mass not directly detected could also provoke a similar velocity of the stars in galaxies.
 Thus, the name of this mass is dark matter.

-Theories related to rotation of the galaxies are:
+Theories related to the rotation of the galaxies are:

 MOND –Modified Newtonian Dynamics– is a proposal of modified gravity called, put forward by Mordehai Milgrom in 1981 as a modification of Newton’s Second Law or Fundamental Law of Dynamics –Wikipedia.